-Germany Dropdown content is the country for fairytale castles and nowhere does this become more obvious than in Saxony Dropdown content.
+Germany is the country for fairytale castles and nowhere does this become more obvious than in Saxony.
 Featuring a good 1,000 palaces, castles and fortresses, often coming with beautiful parks and gardens, the region which borders both the Czech Republic and Poland provides rich grounds for lovers of magnificent architecture and beautiful landscaping.

 Visitors will find a wide range of styles in delightful locations, be it Medieval, Baroque or Renaissance structures, and many of them are related to the region’s most famous ruler, Augustus the Strong.